Durango to Silverton, Colorado

 Stay a night in Silverton and the entire experience changes.
 After the day-trippers leave, the town becomes something quieter and more real.
 Catch the train back in the morning.
 Book lodging well in advance.

-Two-hour strategy
+Two-hour plan

 If you are riding back the same day, spend the stop like it is short